A contract term in a mortgage that requires the borrower to pay off the loan immediately if certain requirements are not

 Equity in real estate

 This is the difference between the outstanding balance of the mortgage loan (as well as any other liens on the property) and the home’s market value.
 This is the amount of cash you would pocket if you sold your house and paid off all the liens including mortgages, tax liens, etc.

 Excess of fair market value over the outstanding loan balance.

 An account held by the mortgage servicer where a homeowner pays money toward taxes for and insurance on the home.

 An account where a portion of each monthly mortgage payment is added to cover necessary expenses such as property taxes and insurance.

 Federal Housing Administration (FHA)

 A government agency that provides insurance for mortgage lenders who comply with specific government regulations.
 If a borrower defaults on an FHA-insured mortgage loan, the FHA may cover the lender’s losses.

 Refers to how much the property is worth in the current real estate market.

 A mortgage loan that has a fixed interest rate for the life of the loan.

 The legal process where a creditor with a lien on a property forces a sale of the property in order to collect on the lien.
 Foreclosure typically occurs when a homeowner defaults on a mortgage.

 This is a predatory scam that targets people who are falling behind on their mortgages and who are afraid of losing their home due to foreclosure.
 Homeowners who are behind on their mortgage or in default are promised relief from foreclosure and are given the option of remaining in their home if they sign over the title of their home to the fraudulent investor.

 Debt that a lender writes off as uncollectable.
-Forgiven debt is generally taxable as income.
+The forgiven debt is generally taxable as income.

 A loan made to a homeowner based upon the equity in the house and which is secured by the house.